Hollywood Stunt Driver

-Hollywood Stunt Driver is a stunt show at Warner Bros.
-Movie World, which originally opened on 26 December 2008.
+Hollywood Stunt Driver was a stunt show at Warner Bros.
+Movie World on the Gold Coast, Australia, which originally opened on 26 December 2008.
 A sequel to the show, titled Hollywood Stunt Driver 2 made its debut in February 2014.

 The first revision of the show replaced the Police Academy Stunt Show and put guests in the middle of an action movie set on location in Italy, where stunt drivers were shooting scenes for an upcoming movie directed by Morgan Ross, a hot shot movie producer.
 The show featured gunshots, explosions and car chases.
 Some of the highlights of the show included a police car split in half and a race car airborne.
 The show cost A$10 million to build and had an audience capacity of 2,000.

 In February 2014, ShowTime Entertainment Group was appointed as the official contractor for stunt show, resulting in the launch of a new revision, which introduced a new team and a range of high-performance vehicles.
-The current show is centered around the making of a fictional film called Inner City Rush, where a ute driver enters a race to rescue a farmer's land.
+The next show was centered around the making of a fictional film called Inner City Rush, where a ute driver enters a race to rescue a farmer's land.
+The attraction was retired in late 2025 and replaced by the Spy Chase Stunt Show, which officially opened in December 2025.